Skin (cutaneous) lymphoma is a type of non-Hodgkin lymphoma (NHL). It is called T cell lymphoma of the skin, or cutaneous T cell lymphoma (CTCL).

 Doctors are testing newer treatments for cutaneous T cell lymphomas.
 They are looking for treatments that can control it for longer, and hopefully get rid of it altogether in more people.
 They are looking at the following treatments:

-These are a type of biological therapy.
+These are a type of targeted therapy.
 There have been some good responses to a drug called alemtuzumab (Campath) in some patients with CTCL.
 And early trials have looked at another type of monoclonal antibody called zanolimumab, with promising results.

 Histone deacetylase (HDAC) inhibitors block enzymes (histone deacetylases) in the body which cells need to grow and divide.
 Doctors have looked at HDAC inhibitors for CTCL including: